XiaoqianRuan1/IoU-filter/README.md

 # Fully Test-time Adaptation for Object Detection
 Here is the code for Fully Test-time Adaptation for Object Detection.
-The detailed example of training VOC dataset -> Clipart dataset.

 ## Installation
 ### Install the dependencies by running